GabrielDougherty/desktop-image-switcher/README.md

 desktop-image-switcher "/System/Library/Desktop Pictures/Peak.heic" 3
 ```

+The first argument is the image to set, the second argument is the number of desktops.
 If you don't specify a number of desktops, desktop-image-switcher will default to 5.

 The first time you run the utility, you will be prompted to allow the terminal emulator to control your computer: